Table of Contents

 Is Prosper’s marketplace model right for you?

-However, if you’re not in such a rush, then a Prosper loan could be a great option.
+However, if you’re not in such a rush, then a loan through Prosper could be a great option.
 It offers all the same perks as a traditional lender and could potentially even give you better interest rates than if you went to a regular bank.

 Once your loan is listed on the Prosper marketplace, it’s important to understand what investors actually see about you.
-While personally identifying information like your name is withheld, they still do see some basic information about you.
+While personally identifying information like your name is withheld, they still do see some basic information about your loan request.
 On top of your Prosper rating, which indicates your creditworthiness, your listing also includes the intended purpose of the loan funds and your city and state.

 If you like what you can see, you can complete the application process and move into the funding portion.
-From start to finish, you’ll benefit from total transparency with a Prosper loan.
+From start to finish, you’ll benefit from total transparency with a loan through Prosper.